Pure metric geometry: introductory lectures: Remarks

 For the second part take $A$ to be a unit disk and $B=\partial A$ to be its boundary circle.
 Note that $\partial A=\partial B$; in particular, $\dist{\partial A}{\partial B}{\Haus\RR^2}=0$ while $\dist{ A}{B}{\Haus\RR^2}=1$.

-\parit{Remark.} There is the so-called {}\emph{lakes of Wada} --- an example of three (and more) open bounded topological disks in the plane that have identical boundaries.
-It can be used to construct more interesting examples for \ref{SHORT.ex:Hausdorff-bry:bry}.
+\parit{Remark.} A more interesting example for \ref{SHORT.ex:Hausdorff-bry:bry} is provided by the so-called \textit{lakes of Wada} --- an example of three (and more) disjoint open topological disks in the plane that have identical boundaries.